tonyaldon/inside-emacs-tooling/README.md

 M-x ie-story-generate-all-descriptions-svg
 ```

-The `.svg` files are saved in the subdirectory `r-images` relative to
+The `.svg` files are saved in the subdirectory,
+defined by `ie-story-generate-images-dir` variable (which is by
-the default directory your story is saved.
+default `"r-images"`), relative to the `default-directory` your story
+is saved in.

 Play with
 [ie-story-example-1](./ie-story/examples/example-1/ie-story-example-1.org)